Monday, December 31, 2007

 Kopi Shop really Rocks!

 Yixian and I arrived kiasuly early and we managed to get good seats despite holding the cheapest tickets.
-Cass looks
+Cass looks extra pretty (right HM?) so I'm putting up a close-up pic of her haha.

 I'm very proud of my friends/classmates for putting up a musical from scratch!
 The vintage props were great, retro costumes were very cool, music and lyrics were catchy and I guess the most enjoyable part was just watching people you know act, dance and sing.

-Law School's Got Talent).
+It suddenly dawned on me that law people are musically inclined (they should have a Law School's Got Talent).
 Nearly everyone I know plays one or more musical instruments.
 Yixian for eg has mastered the piano, keyboard, drums, guitar and saxophone.
 I feel totally depressed and un-gifted with my half-baked, no, fully uncooked organ skills.
 Arrgh.

 ZQ was so uncharacteristically grumpy and curt that I couldn't help chuckling each time his Mr Kwan comes on stage.
 I finally had the chance to hear him croon (Yixian says he has perfect pitch!) but didn't video his solo because it was at a romantic part and I was distracted.
 Here's him looking his usual cheery self: